lesandie/md-cv/README.md

 I've been working 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...) developing many activities and projects.
 Some remarkable ones:

-* Developing IT and R&D projects at European, National and Regional level, with other public institutions and also private companies (20+ projects), mainly for the [e-Learning Area](https://e-learning.cesga.es): My main tasks are the design and implementation of the backend infrastructure with different OSS technologies and tools:
+* Developing IT and R&D projects at European, National and Regional level, with partners such as both public institutions and private companies (20+ projects), mainly for the [e-Learning Area](https://e-learning.cesga.es): My main tasks are the design and implementation of the backend infrastructure with different OSS technologies and tools:

   * [AR-Sci Project](https://ar-sci.cesga.es) Using AR tools to boost learning at Primary and Secondary Schools.